 3D CTA (Computed Tomography Angiography) Imaging is an advanced CT technique in which cross-sectional images are reformatted to create amazing 3D visualization of the anatomical structures under examination.
 3D CTA examinations can be done to provide a non-invasive visualization of blockages or aneurysms in blood vessels.
 In addition, 3D CTA can be used to detect Peripheral Artery Disease (PAD).
 It can also be performed for an intricate examination of skeletal fractures.
 This can aid orthopedic physicians with fracture care and potential surgery.
 CTA exams can be used for many other applications as well.
 CTA exams can be scheduled directly through your provider.
 For more information about CTA exams, please contact your provider.

-All imaging performed at KDH is digital in nature.
+All imaging performed at Norton KDH uses digital formatting.
 Therefore, all of our imagery is computer-driven which allows for greater efficiency in obtaining images and in retrieving prior images for comparison.
 Digital images are seen in seconds following the exposure whereas film based images took several minutes to process.

 Compared to film based imaging, digital imaging also provides superior contrast resolution, meaning that structures are more clearly delineated and separated from surrounding structures in the images.
 In addition, doctors can adjust the gray scale and brightness of digital images to better visualize certain structures.